 Can I reach these bays on a standard street bike?

 Delikli Koy and the asphalt approach to Akbük are doable on a street bike if you ride slowly and accept some sand patches.
 Kabak Valley, Katrancı's hidden path, and Kardilli on the Black Sea coast are not — you need real ground clearance, dual-purpose tires, and the willingness to drop the bike at least once.
-My CFMOTO 250NK is closer to a street bike than an ADV, and I made it down all five, but I dropped it twice and walked sections I didn't trust.
+A light bike like a CFMOTO 250NK — closer to a street bike than an ADV — can make it down all five, but expect a couple of drops and to walk the sections you don't trust.
 Don't take a fully-loaded sport-tourer down these tracks.

 Is wild camping legal in Turkey?